 Set a goal to be on time, and it will boost both your performance and reputation.

 2. Maintain a Healthy Diet and Exercise Regularly

 Work requires positive energy, mental alertness, and concentration.
 Therefore, you need to continually put your body in a state whereby it can perform optimally.
-Diet and exercise affect the state of your health, which has a direct impact on performance.
+Diet and exercise affect the state of your health, which has a direct impact on your performance.

 3. Take Initiative

 Set a goal to always take your own initiative.
 It is easier to get submerged in work requirements that you forget to do this.
 You sometimes need to look outside the requirements of your organization, get to know the trends in the larger industry, and apply uncommon techniques to achieve your overall organizational goals.

 Taking initiative might not occur to you naturally but by setting these goals and doing a goals performance review on yourself can give you the push you need.

 What is the quality of your deliverables?
 It’s not good for your personal or company reputation for your deliverables to get rejected often.
 If there are too many complaints about your work, it probably means that you are doing something wrong.

 Your supervisor will be happy to spend less energy on trying to correct your work, and your clients will be happy not to see flaws in your deliverables.
 Set goals to always ensure you do your best to only send out work with a touch of finesse.